ljbo82/c-cpp-gcc-builder/docs/variables.md

 ## Build system configuration

-The following variables configures the build system or show informations about it.
+The following variables configures the build system or show information about it.

 ### ARTIFACT